 Short and memorable

-Well, notwithstanding the fact it usually has to be written in small box on whatever brand onion, diamond, triangle shape you use to write your brand, making it short also makes it easier to remember.
-We are reminded of the famous Mark Twain quote, “I didn’t have time to write a short letter, so I wrote a long one instead”
+Writing short is often harder than writing long.
+We’re reminded of the famous Mark Twain quote, “I didn’t have time to write a short letter, so I wrote a long one instead”.

 Relevant and distinctive

-Brand essence - real-life examples.
-Paraphrased.
+Brand essence - real-life (paraphrased) examples

-Similarly, another alcohol brand but with a very different target audience set it’s essence as “pragmatic opinions’.
+Similarly, another alcohol brand but with a very different target audience set its essence as “pragmatic opinions’.

 So good it's worth talking about - meh?

-Well again, with some paraphrasing, here’s the essence of a well-know food brand “so good, it’s worth talking about”.
-See the difference between this essence and the previous two?
+Well again, with some paraphrasing, here’s the essence of a well-known food brand : “so good, it’s worth talking about”.

 But bland and forgettable advertising campaigns.
 Several of which didn’t even relate back to this brand essence at all.
 It was so average, it isn’t worth talking about.

 Now, having a short, memorable, relevant, distinctive and unifying brand essence doesn’t guarantee you business growth.

 Brand essence and a challenging question to ask yourself

-If you have a team of people working on it internally or with the agency, throw in a surprise “what’s our brand essence?” question in the middle of a teleconference to see it everyone can say it without having to look it up.
+If you have a team of people working on it internally or with the agency, throw in a surprise “what’s our brand essence?” question in the middle of a teleconference.
+See if everyone can say it without having to look it up.

 Is it relevant and distinctive?
-Could one of your competitors put there logo above your brand essence and say the same thing?
-Go on.
-Try it.
+Could one of your competitors put their logo above your brand essence and say the same thing?

 And does your essence bring people together?
 Does it kill any ambiguity or lack of clarity about you and what your brand stands for?